 Some patients with diabetes and severe pains are in an unfortunate situation.
-To have diabetes and extreme pain in the feet.
-Not being able to walk properly and waking up in the middle of the night due to pain.
+To have diabetes and extreme pain in the feet, not being able to walk properly and waking up in the middle of the night due to pain.
 You become rickety and the pain keeps increasing.

 The patient speaking below has tried everything.
 Almost 10 different pain killers, prescribed by different pain specialists.
 Nothing helped and the pain was unbearable.

-But first: What is spinal cord stimulation (SCS)?
+What is spinal cord stimulation (SCS)?

 The center in Maastricht explains it as follows: With SCS a stimulation electrode is placed against the backside of the spine.
 The electrode is connected with a pulse generator, which initiates the desired pulses.
 The pulses block the transmission of pain stimuli through the nerves.
 When a significant pain decrease is experienced, the patient can have a permanent device implemented under the skin, which continuously gives these impulses.